dmbarbour/wikilon/docs/AwelonLang.md

 ### Symbolic Scope

-Use of [abstract data types (ADTs)](https://en.wikipedia.org/wiki/Abstract_data_type) and similar methods can help isolate errors, control coupling, and simplify maintenance of a codebase.
-It's a form of scoping, albeit at the higher layer of software development.
-Awelon doesn't use the conventional software packaging models, but we can leverage annotations to simulate ADTs.
+We can leverage labeled data to resist accidental use of data in the wrong context, e.g. `[%binaryRef :jpeg]` or `[.jpeg %binaryRef case]` might indicate JPEG formatted image data.
+This covers a lot of use cases.
+But it also has some runtime overhead, and it doesn't guard against unwise intentional access.
+In general, we might want [abstract data types (ADTs)](https://en.wikipedia.org/wiki/Abstract_data_type) to control coupling and simplify maintenance issues within a large codebase.
+For ADTs, we'll need specialized annotations.

 Consider pairs of annotations that cancel when adjacent: